How to Reduce the Radiologists Risk of Work Related Repetitive Stress Injuries and

 - Hear first-hand experience how one radiology department has realized these benefits at their

-If you need assistance, please contact us!
+If you need assistance or to check availability, please contact us!

 One free Webinar post-test is included in the registration.
 Each additional post-test is $15 for AHRA members and $25 for NonMembers.